-Native Pathways to Democracy: American Indians and Civic Culture in the Greater Chicago Region
+Native Pathways to Democracy: Collaborations, Histories, and Pedagogies of Place in the Greater Chicago Region

 Friday, April 16, 2021, 12:00 PM - 1:30 PM

 Type: Panel Discussion

 Illinois teachers who register with their Illinois Educator Identifying Number (IEIN) will receive three continuing professional development units (CPDUs) for their full participation.
 Attendance at this session and the K–12 workshop will be required to receive full CPDU credit.

 Every academic conference meets on Indigenous land, and every conference theme—in this case “Pathways to Democracy”—benefits from being placed under a bit of pressure from both Indigenous histories and the active worlds of contemporary Native people.
 In this roundtable session, we’ll consider Indigenous histories of the Chicago area, contemplate pedagogies of place, and learn about collaborative works of institutional-tribal partnership in rethinking archives, access, and the production of knowledge.
 We’ll touch on legal claims, monuments, memorials, and museums, and histories of activism in literature and the arts.
 This session is Part One of a two-part teaching workshop, and participants will link together scholarly and pedagogical work.